Actor, Writer, Director

 WINS A BAFTA

 This is not a drill.
 Louis Theroux just gave us a BAFTA.
 Thank you to all the wonderful women who made this absolute dream of a project.
-And thank you even more to the thousands of Suffragettes / Fighters / Goddesses who fought the and are still fighting today.
+And thank you even more to the thousands of Suffragettes / Fighters / Goddesses who fought then and are still fighting today.
 This.
 Is.
 For.
 You.

 Joanne Thomson is an Actor, Writer and Director from Glasgow, Scotland.
 Since graduating with a BA in Acting from the Royal Conservatoire of Scotland, she has worked across the UK in both television and theatre.

 Her theatre credits include work with the National Theatre of Scotland, Bristol Old Vic, Birmingham Rep, Royal Lyceum, Traverse, and the legendary Citizens Theatre in Glasgow.

-Joanne most recently played Detective Sergeant Lisa Harvey in BBC One drama The Victim which has been nominated for a BAFTA in this year’s 2020 ceremony.
+Joanne most recently played DS Lisa Harvey in BBC One drama The Victim which was nominated for a BAFTA in this year’s 2020 ceremony.
 Her performance in ITV’s BAFTA-nominated In Plain Sight won her nominations for 2 Best Actress categories at the IARA awards and her recent BBC prime-time drama The Suffragettes won a BAFTA in 2019.
 In 2014 she directed the critically acclaimed all-female production Nothing to be Done which won Best Play at the Setkani Festival in Czech Republic.

 She's also really good at talking about herself in the third-person.